One in five people live without safe water.

 Deciding which technologies to use depends on a community’s specific needs and the water sources available in the area.
-Often the solution to providing safe drinking water is not complicated – the engineering requires a little know-how, a few materials and a bit of hard work.

 - Globally, more than 785 million people do not have access to basic water services and 884 million people do not have safe water to drink.

 - More than 25% of the world’s population (over 2 billion people worldwide) do not have access to basic sanitation.